MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/Supported-Debian-virtual-machines-on-Hyper-V.md

 >Applies to: Windows Server 2022, Azure Stack HCI, version 20H2; Windows Server 2019, Hyper-V Server 2019, Windows Server 2016, Hyper-V Server 2016, Windows Server 2012 R2, Hyper-V Server 2012 R2, Windows 10, Windows 8.1

+This article outlines the support offered for Debian virtual machines (VMs) on Hyper-V.

+## Table legend

 The following feature distribution map indicates the features that are present in each version of Windows Server.
 The known issues and workarounds for each distribution are listed after the table.

-## Table legend

 * **Built in** - Linux integration services (LIS) are included as part of this Linux distribution.
 The Microsoft-provided LIS download package doesn't work for this distribution.
 Don't install the Microsoft package.
 The kernel module version numbers for the built-in LIS (as shown by **lsmod**, for example) are different from the version number on the Microsoft-provided LIS download package.
 A mismatch doesn't indicate that the built-in LIS is out of date.